enesfirat/Behat-Test-Practice/readMe.md

 to update webdriver manager.

-Command below will show you what commands you can use on Webdriver Manager.
+The command below will show you what commands you can use on Webdriver Manager.

 ``
 ./bin manager